matheushpitz/RabbitMQ-POC/README.md

 # RabbitMQ-POC
-This is a simple POC using Node JS and RabbitMQ.
+This is a simple POC using Node.js and RabbitMQ.

 Use the command "npm install" to install the dependencies.